A man and a woman standing near a large bronze of a reclining male figure, half removed from its shipping crate

 Engraving of the Drunken Satyr by Pietro Campana after a drawing by Giovanni Casanova.
 Le Antichità di Ercolano esposte, vol. 6 (1771), pl.
 XLIV.
 The Getty Research Institute, 84-B21058.
 Browse the full volume online.

-In the early 1800s, the royal collections were transferred from Portici to Naples, where they were installed in the 16th-century Palazzo degli Studi, which was rechristened the Real Museo Borbonico (Royal Bourbon Museum).
+In the early 1800s, the royal collections were transferred from Portici to Naples, where they were installed in the sixteenth-century Palazzo degli Studi, which was rechristened the Real Museo Borbonico (Royal Bourbon Museum).
 A fanciful engraving anticipating the event depicts numerous artifacts being wheeled through the streets of Naples.
 At the front of the procession, just before the columns at the entrance to the new museum, are the Drunken Satyr and one of the two bronze Runners found nearby.
 (The engraving is reversed, so the Satyr raises his left arm, rather than the right.)

 Detailed engraving of an Italian cityscape with a parade of cultural heritage treasures proceeding to the right, toward a palatial museum